TechAngelX/SML-Interpreter/README.md

    that instruction.
 The existing code for translating `print`, `goto`, `invoke` and `return` should help you with this.

-8. There are also a few places in the code with `TODO:` labels — follow the instructions to improve the provided code (or implement missing methods as required).
+8. There are also a few places in the code with `TODO:` labels — follow the instruction to improve the provided code (or implement missing methods as required).
    Use the Java Stream API whenever possible instead of loops.